-- Workplace health and safety conditions shall be maintained in conformity with occupational safety and health requirements. - Workplaces shall be properly ventilated and adequately lighted during working hours. - The necessary precautions shall be taken to protect workers from such damage to their health as may be caused by gas, dust, smoke or any other emissions or waste likely to be discharged. - The necessary precautions shall be taken to protect workers against the hazards of equipment and machinery, including any risks of collapse. - The necessary precautions shall be taken against natural hazards and damage, including health, humidity and cold. - The necessary precautions shall be taken against the hazards of excessive light, noise, and any risk of explosion. - Easily accessible lavatories and washrooms shall be provided, and separate lavatories and washrooms shall be provided for women workers. - An adequate and easily accessible supply of drinking water shall be provided for the worker's use. - The necessary precautions shall be taken to deal with fires and provide fire-fighting equipment, including emergency exits, which shall be maintained in working order at all times. - Accidents and occupational diseases shall be recorded in a register and notified to World Bank Team within 24-48 hours. - IPs workers are not allowed to use explosives in this project and IPs will ensure that no explosive are used in any subproject-activities.
+- Workplace health and safety conditions shall be maintained in conformity with occupational safety and health requirements. - Workplaces shall be properly ventilated and adequately lighted during working hours. - The necessary precautions shall be taken to protect workers from such damage to their health as may be caused by gas, dust, smoke or any other emissions or waste likely to be discharged. - The necessary precautions shall be taken to protect workers against the hazards of equipment and machinery, including any risks of collapse. - The necessary precautions shall be taken against natural hazards and damage, including health, humidity and cold. - The necessary precautions shall be taken against the hazards of excessive light, noise, and any risk of explosion. - Easily accessible lavatories and washrooms shall be provided, and separate lavatories and washrooms shall be provided for women workers. - An adequate and easily accessible supply a resting area/restauration shall be provided for the worker's use - An adequate and easily accessible supply of drinking water shall be provided for the worker's use. - The necessary precautions shall be taken to deal with fires and provide fire-fighting equipment, including emergency exits, which shall be maintained in working order at all times. - Accidents and occupational diseases shall be recorded in a register and notified to UNDP within 24 hours. - IPs workers are not allowed to use explosives in this project and IPs will ensure that no explosive is used in any sub-project-related activities.